-Customers are increasingly turning to Facebook to ask questions (or voice concerns) because social networks are transparent.
+Customers increasingly turn to Facebook to ask questions (or voice concerns) because social networks are transparent.
 If 100 other fans have seen a post, a retailer cannot argue that they haven’t – and if it’s in the public eye, they’re more likely to respond and handle the situation more quickly.
 Here are a few things retailers should remember when providing customer service via Facebook:

 - Keep your cool!
-It’s not a secret that critics are much braver hidden behind a computer screen and keyboard than they are in person or even over the phone – so be prepared for a few less-than-kind posts at some point.
-The important thing to remember is that it’s not the original poster’s words your customers are most anxious to see, it’s yours.
+It’s not a secret that critics are much braver hidden behind a computer screen and keyboard than in person or even over the phone – so be prepared for a few less-than-kind posts at some point.
+The critical thing to remember is that it’s not the original poster’s words your customers are most anxious to see, it’s yours.
 If it’s a heated conversation, it’s best to take it elsewhere and out of the public eye.